pretorh/lfs-notes/steps/main-build.md

 ### Strip debug symbols

 First extract symbols for some libraries.
-See `./scripts/split-out-debug-symbols.sh`
+From inside chroot, run: `./scripts/split-out-debug-symbols.sh`

 Then strip from binaries and libraries.
-See `bash ./scripts/strip-debug-symbols.sh` (note: this ignores the running binaries)
+From outside chroot, run: `./scripts/strip-debug-symbols.sh` (this ignores the running binaries)

-Saved about 2.1GB with this (pre LFS11)
+Pre LFS11: Saved about 2.1GB with this (less on 11, but more than 1GB)

 ### cleanup